-A widely remarked early incident took place in the UK where elite petroleum and chemical industry workers across the country manifested against employing foreign -albeit EU origin-- workers36.
-Expression of similar sentiments has been registered in other migrant host OSCE member countries.
+Little data is readily available on overt xenophobic discrimination in the world of work.
+A widely remarked incident took place in the UK in early 2009 where elite petroleum and chemical industry workers across the country manifested against employing foreign -albeit EU origin-- workers.